The menopause is when a woman stops having her period and her ovaries lose their reproductive function.

 Call it what you will - ‘the change', ’that time in her life' - it is something that all women go through.
 Menopause usually occurs between the ages of 45-55, in the UK the average age is 51.
 In a small number of cases, some women become menopausal in their early 40s or even younger.

-You may wish to print this fact sheet to help with your discussion with your healthcare professional.
+You may which to use our Menopause Symptom Checklist to help your discussion with your healthcare professional

 What causes the menopause?